ngagesdk/ngage-toolchain/projects/celeste/README.md

 You can find the more portable SDL2 version here:
 [ngagesdk/ccleste](https://github.com/ngagesdk/ccleste).

+## Download

+The latest build can be found here in the [media](media/) subdirectory within this repository.

 ## Credits

 All credit for the original game goes to the original developers (Maddy